Skip to main content

 If you’re using a Custom Product Form, select it from the dropdown ⤵

 Complete the fields and click "Save".
+Repeat this process for all your products.

 NOTE: You can also import Products from a CSV file.
 Please see this article for details.